Print Options

 Purpose of the Ombuds Program

-4. Impartial– The ombudsperson remains objective and unaligned when responding to individual complaints.
-The ombudsperson advocates for fair processes but does not serve as a designated advocate or spokesperson for an individual in dispute or complaint.
+Impartial– The ombudsperson remains objective and unaligned when responding to individual complaints.
+The ombudsperson advocates for fair processes but does not serve as a designated advocate or spokesperson for an individual in a dispute or complaint.

 Functions of the Ombudsperson

 Information and Referral Source — The ombudsperson is an information source on policies, procedures and regulations that apply to students, staff or faculty.
 In a complex organization like UNMC, it is often difficult to figure out where to go with an issue or concern.
-The ombudsperson can answer the question “Where do I start?” by making a voluntary referral to the appropriate person or office.
+The ombudsperson can answer the question “Where do I start?” or make a voluntary referral to the appropriate person or office.
 The ombudsperson can also help to locate and interpret relevant policies.

 Identification of Options – The ombudsperson listens carefully and non-judgmentally to an individual's concern and then assists them in identifying various options for solving a particular problem.
 This confidential conversation may help someone to decide on a specific course of action after weighing the potential rewards and risks of various options.
+The ombudsperson may also provide information about formal “due process” grievance procedures, but the ombudsperson will not participate in these formal processes.

-Facilitating Conversations The ombuds may provide communication coaching prior to anticipated difficult conversations.
+Facilitating Conversations —The ombuds may provide communication coaching prior to anticipated difficult conversations.
 With the permission of the individual seeking help, the ombudsperson may act as an informal, neutral facilitator between parties in a dispute.
 This can be done by bringing the parties together for a face-to-face conversation with the ombudsperson present, or it can be accomplished through “shuttle diplomacy” where the ombudsperson talks with each party separately.
-The dispute may be with a student, faculty member, or office staff.
-The ombudsperson may also provide information about formal “due process” grievance procedures, but the ombudsperson will not participate directly or actively in these formal processes.
+The dispute may be with a student, faculty member, or administrative staff.

 Consult an Ombudsperson